a6b8/a6b8/README.md

 ## Release Sommer 2021
+My mission is to share all my closed sources projects with others over the web.
+Plus a proper documentation.

 - [x] [Statosio for ruby (June 2021)](https://github.com/a6b8/statosio.rb)
 - [x] [Statosio for wordpress (June 2021)](https://github.com/a6b8/statosio.wp)
 - [x] [Statosio Helpers (June 2021)](https://github.com/a6b8/statosio-tooolbox)